Supportive Measures

 Non-Academic Supportive Measure(s) Checklist

-Academic Supportive Measure(s) Checklist
+Academic Supportive Measure(s) Request Form

 Supportive measures can be made available regardless of whether an individual chooses to disclose the specifics of an incident to the university or law enforcement and come with no cost to the individual.